Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Child and Forced Labor:

-The pressure to produce clothing quickly and cheaply has led to the employment of children and forced labor in many garment-producing countries.
+The pressure to produce clothing quickly and affordably has led to the employment of children and the use of forced labor in many garment-producing countries.
 The fast fashion industry has been linked to serious human rights abuses in various parts of the world.

 Lack of Transparency: